ist356/project-sfpietro/reflection.md

 `--- Reflection Below This Line ---`

 I really enjoyed this project.
 I have learned how to integrate multiple APIs effectively (Google Maps and Rapid API).
 I also became more confident in my ability to use Plotly and other visualization tools.
 It was one of the last features I added to my project, but it was super easy to implement and customize.
 I also learned and practiced how to make Pytests for my code, which was very helpful.

 One of the biggest challenges I faced was how to handle user errors.
 Initially, my program would crash if users entered incomplete or incorrect data.
 I fixed this by using checks and clear error messages.
+I also struggled with the limted ability to customize with streamlit.
+I tried to change the font and background color of the streamlit but was unable to locate the config.toml file.
+This will definitely be my next task

  If I had more time, I would add an in-depth explanation to all the signs and placements, as well as a more interactive visual.
 I found an API that creates a visual mapping of your birth chart, which I thought was very interesting but too complicated for this project.

  Overall, I really enjoyed this project and this class.